Garland220/dices3/readme.md

 Options
 --------------

 	multiMod  (Default: false)  - Add modifier to for each dice rolled, instead of only once.

 	dropLowest  (Default: 0)    - Useful for quick character stats generation

 	dropHighest (Default: 0)    - I don't know why you'd need this, but here it is anyway!

-	multiplier  (Default: 1)      - Probably only useful for very specific needs
+	multiplier  (Default: 1)    - Probably only useful for very specific needs.
+Multies roll, before adding modifier